 3. The Rocks

-This is definitely my favourite area of Sydney, and we highly recommend that you base yourself in this area as all the top Sydney landmarks are within walking distance!
+This is definitely my favourite area of Sydney, and we highly recommend that you base yourself on this area as all the top Sydney landmarks are within walking distance!
 The Sydney Harbour Bridge is always looming protectively over this district; visible from most lanes and alleys.
-The Sydney Harbour is only a few steps away, making it easy to explore other popular areas such as Darling Harbour in Sydney.
-The views over the Opera House awaits you as you stroll down the pathways that head to the harbour, or why not enjoy a short walk around the harbour to find yourself at the footsteps of the world famous Opera House.

 8 Must Eat Food in Sydney by Bel Around the World